Fireside

 also accompanied by extensive marginal notes and references so thorough

-and complete that the Geneva Bible is also considered the first English
+and complete that the Geneva Bible is also considered the first "Study Bible".
+The

 I, had

-1534), William Tyndale (known as the father of the English Bible)
+(known as the father of the English Bible)printed

 books of the Old Testament) and the book of Jonah.
-The first English
+Interestingly,

 translation of the complete Bible was done by Myles Coverdale in 1535,